Below is a reference for the different scanner and parser events defined in Ripper. Each event specifies:

 def

-def is a parser event that represents defining a regular method on the current self object.
+is a parser event that represents defining a regular method on the current self object.
 It accepts as arguments an identifier naming the method being defined, a params or paren node (the parameter declaration for the method), and a bodystmt node which represents the statements inside the method.
 As an example, here are the parts that go into this:

 def method(param) do result end

-In this case method would be the ident, param would be inside a params node, itself in a paren node, and bodystmt would contain the single result statement.
+would be inside a params node, itself in a paren node, and bodystmt would contain the single result

 You can also have single-line methods since Ruby 3.0+, which have slightly different syntax but still flow through this event handler.
 Those look like: